8Bz-113/Intern-Project-Submission-Humanoid-/README.md

 It will also create a file called episode_summary.csv which contains high level episode-by-episode data for the full simulation.

 The script will terminate automatically upon 3 successful runs.
-This can take between ~15-30minutes.
+This can take between ~15-30 minutes.

 A video explaining the mechanism of the system is provided here: https://youtu.be/OX2dDgMpsKg